 What Do You Need to Pack for Belize?

 Belize is a beach and jungle destination which means that most of your packing will be activity oriented, lightweight clothes and swimsuits.
 This is an easy place to travel with just a carry on spinner suitcase.
 You don’t huge tons of luggage.
 If you are an overpacker by nature, use our “must have” travel item, compression packing cubes, that allow you to get more in a smaller bag.
 You’ll wonder how you ever successfully packed before using them.

 10 Things You Might Be Forgetting to Pack for Belize

 1. When Packing for Belize Bug Spray Should be on Your List

 We luckily had no problem with insects in our hotel rooms but you definitely want to bring insect repellant with you for jungle activities or being out at dusk.
+This insect repellant is travel-sized, effective for mosquitos and a lot of smaller bugs, DEET free and safe for the whole family.
 On Ambergris Caye and Caye Caulker, there’s often a nice breeze which helps keep mosquitos at bay.

 Related Post: The 5 “Must Do” Activities in Belize Plus 10 More

 2. Underwater Camera

 An underwater camera is ideal for your trip to Belize.
 The GoPro Hero 8 takes 4k ultra video and 12 MP photos.
 Add a GoPro 8 accessory kit that includes a waterproof housing, diving filters, anti fog inserts and a variety of mounts that will help you capture lifetime memories of your trip..
 We still love our GoPro Hero 7 which is half the price and still takes very high quality videos and photos.
 To take above and below water photos, you need this GoPro dome attachment.